Healthy tuna cakes are keto, paleo, and gluten-free. They contain no bread crumbs. Tuna patties are easy, affordable and nutritious!

 Leftovers keep well for up to 3 days.
 Keep them in the fridge in a sealed container, and reheat in the microwave on 50% power.

-A few alternatives to these tuna cakes
+A few alternatives to this recipe

 - 2 (5 oz) cans tuna in water, well-drained and flaked with a fork